digibib/pacpub/README.md

 ## Test Deploy

-For testing generated image, deploy to pacman first
+For testing generated image locally, deploy to local pacman first. (expects parent dir to be ../pacman)

-`make deploy_pacman`
+`make deploy_local`

 which assumes pacman is installed in subdirectory.
 (http://github.com/digibib/pacman.git)